Michael-Hecht-Bucher/SLiMFold/README.md

 ## Citation

 If you use this pipeline in published research, please cite:
-- Your own manuscript
+- [Manuscript to be inserted]
-- Tools like AlphaFold2, ColabFold, IUPRED, ANCHOR, PSIPRED, HDBSCAN, Kmeans, Agglomerative, ....
+- Tools like AlphaFold2, ColabFold, , PSSM Search, IUPRED, ANCHOR, PSIPRED, HDBSCAN, Kmeans, Agglomerative, ....

 ---